-Prof. Savita Shankar of Keio Business School takes a deep dive into social businesses in Asia and critically analyses the difference between Asian and Western social enterprises.
+Prof. Savita Shankar, University of Pennsylvania, formerly of Keio Business School, takes a deep dive into social businesses in Asia and analyses the difference between Asian and Western social enterprises.

 The dawning of a new era